2024 Solar Incentives Guide for Manteno, IL - Tax Credits & Rebates

 The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 Homeowners can now receive a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
 The percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
 Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-Your local Manteno solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Manteno solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these can include rebates, tax credits and more.
-These incentives — which might be provided by your county or municipality, or by the state of Illinois — could be offered for only a limited time, or on an ongoing basis.
+Rebates, tax credits and more can be provided at multiple levels.
+In addition to federal solar incentives, there are often state and local ones as well.
+These incentives — which might be provided by your county or municipality, or by the state of Illinois — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Manteno